conorpp/conorpp.github.com/_posts/2015-08-24-How-to-support-PGP-encryption-in-Gmail.md

 or private, but I'd prefer it to never show up in a leaked database.
 Good thing Google has been working on a Chrome extension [End-to-End](https://github.com/google/end-to-end) to add PGP support to Gmail.

-Disclaimer:  As of the time of this posting, the extension is in the review stage of development.
+**Disclaimer**:  As of the time of this posting, the extension is in the *review* stage of development.
 No releases have been made.
 But it's open for testing!
 It's also included in Google's Bug Bounty Program.

 # Setting up